-Rose gold has a warm, rosy hue obtained from copper and nickel alloys mixed with solid gold.
+Rose gold has a warm, rosy hue obtained from copper and nickel alloys mixed with yellow gold.

-White gold is rhodium plated, which creates a shining luster and enhances its durability.
+White gold is almost always rhodium-plated, which creates a shining luster and enhances its durability.
 Over time, white gold will require replating, as the yellow beneath may begin to show through.

-The similarities between these three types of gold jewelry are few, however they each retain an eye-catching uniqueness that sets them apart from other jewelry metals.
+The similarities between these three types of gold jewelry are few, but they each retain an eye-catching uniqueness that sets them apart from other jewelry metals.